jdhoek/inkscape-isometric-projection/README.md

 To perform the opposite action (i.e., convert from one of the isometric sides to a flat two-dimensional object) select the appropiate isometric side, and enable the *Reverse transformation* option.

-## Known bugs

-The transformation is performed relative to the document's origin.
-This means that transformed objects will be moved away from their current location.
-So if your object seems to have disappeared after applying the effect of this extension, zoom out a bit to locate it.